deanishe/alfred-mailto/src/help.md

 commas.

-MailTo knows how to handle all the clients listed below and will automatically generate URIs containing only email addresses (no names) if the client in know to choke on them.
+MailTo knows how to handle all the clients listed below and will automatically generate URIs containing only email addresses (no names) if the client is known to choke on them.

 If your email weapon-of-choice isn't working properly, try forcing MailTo to use email addresses only (enter `mailto` in Alfred and toggle `Format` to `Email Only` in MailTo Configuration), and [file a bug report][github-issues] or submit a [pull request][github-pulls].

 ### Supported email clients [supported-email-clients] ###